Learn More

 Apply for Benefits

-Apply for Supplemental Security Income(SSI), Social Security Disability Insurance (SSDI), Childhood Disability Benefits (CDB), formerly called Disabled Adult Child (DAC), and Child’s Benefits at your local Social Security Office or by calling 1-800-772-1213 or 1-800-325-0778 (TTY).
+Apply for Supplemental Security Income (SSI), Social Security Disability Insurance (SSDI), Childhood Disability Benefits (CDB), and Child’s Benefits at your local Social Security office or by calling 1-800-772-1213 or 1-800-325-0778 (TTY).

-Apply for Medi-Cal, Medi-Cal’s Working Disabled Program, CalFresh, or CalWORKs at your local your county social services agency.
+Apply for Medi-Cal, Medi-Cal's Working Disabled Program, CalFresh, or CalWORKs at your local county social services agency.

-You can also apply for Medi-Cal, CalFresh, or CalWORKS online using BenefitsCal.
+You can also apply for Medi-Cal, CalFresh, or CalWORKs online using BenefitsCal.

-The AIDS Hotline database contains 1,300 organizations providing HIV/AIDS services throughout California.
-Some of these organizations offer case management, benefits planning, and benefits counseling services that can include assistance with public and private benefits programs.
+The California Department of Public Health's Office of AIDS lists 1,300 organizations offering HIV/AIDS services throughout California.
+Some of these organizations provide case management, benefits planning, and benefits counseling services that can include help with public and private benefits programs.
+You can search the list online, or call (voice) 1-800-367-AIDS (2437) or (TTY) 1-888-225-AIDS (2437).

 Disability Rights California provides representation for consumers of public programs who are disabled.
-Website publications include topics on health care, benefit programs, and In Home Supportive Services.
+Website publications include topics on health care, benefit programs, and In-Home Supportive Services.